phamviet/blogtui/content/blog/mirror-bitbucket-to-aws-codecommit/index.md

 ---
-title: How To Mirror Bitbucket to AWS Codecommit
+title: How To Mirror Source Code from Bitbucket to AWS Codecommit
 date: "2019-05-01T22:12:03.284Z"
 ---